How Missouri Auto Insurance Laws Work

 However, you’ll need to show the insurance company that the accident and damage/loss were caused by someone else to be entitled to insurance payouts.
 Missouri uses the comparative fault system to determine the amount the insurance company has to pay when an accident occurs.

-If you disagree with the insurance company’s assessment and the amount they’re offering, you can contact your attorney for help on the next steps to take.
+If you disagree with the insurance company’s assessment and the amount they’re offering, you can contact your car accident attorney for help on the next steps to take.

 What to Expect if You Are Suing an Insurance Company